zgtm/bebras-platform/README.md

 Copy `config_local_template.php` into `config_local.php`, and set the parameters for URLs and database.

+    $config->db->mysql->user = '…';
+    $config->db->mysql->password = '…';

+In the same file, change the default language to obtain an English interface.

+    $config->defaultLanguage = 'en';

 Visit `dbv/index.php` with your web browser, login and passwords are those of the database.
+Click on "Run selected revisions" this will create all tables in the database.

 Get composer dependencies:

     composer install

+or (depending on the installation)

+    php5 composer.phar install

 Update browser detection library (_WARNING_: run with same user as web server):